-1. One Single Backlog
+1. One single backlog

-Just to be clear from the outset, this blog is about when you are dealing with more than one Scrum team.
+Just to be clear from the outset, this blog is about when you’re dealing with more than one Scrum team.
 Let’s assume you’ve decided what product you are going to deliver (in an agile way), you are using Scrum as your empirical process framework and you now know you need to add to the single Scrum team that has forged the way ahead on the product.

 Pretty soon you’ll get to the question of, ‘well, if we have more than one team won’t we need more than one backlog’?
 Wouldn’t it be sensible to think that each team will have one backlog and a product owner each?

 The short answer is ‘no’.
 Let’s explore why.